oracle-samples/oci-data-science-ai-samples/model-deployment/containers/llama2-offline/README.md

 * [Text Generation Inference](https://github.com/huggingface/text-generation-inference) from HuggingFace.
 * [vLLM](https://github.com/vllm-project/vllm) developed at UC Berkeley

 The models are gated models, so they need to be requested access via Meta and Huggingface portals.
-Once acces is granted and email communication has been received, we will create a model catalog item by following mentioned steps.
+Once access is granted and email communication has been received, we will create a model catalog item by following mentioned steps.

 ## Prerequisite